gavinconran/ArtNet/README.md

 ## Extend TensorFlow by creating a new Op
 As a pedagogical exercise I added a new Op, called CopyOfInputOp, by following the instructions in [https://www.tensorflow.org/extend/adding_an_op].
 The new op is a very simple operation that just returns the input.
-The files can be found in the directory CopyOfInputOp.
-The source code must be compiled on your own machine and can be done by executing the following script in the CopyOfInputOp directory:
+The files can be found in the directory TensorFlow_Extend.
+The source code must be compiled on your own machine and can be done by executing the following script in the TensorFlow_Extend directory:
 ```
 (tensorflow) $  ./compileCopyOfInputOp.sh
 ```
 To create an ArtNet model using this new Op, run the shell script:
 ```
-(tensorflow) $ ./retrainHub_InceptionV4_CopyOfInputOp.sh
+(tensorflow) $ ./retrainHub_InceptionV4_Extend.sh
 ```
-at the command line, which in turn calls the python program, retrainWithCopyOfInputOp.py.
+at the command line, which in turn calls the python program, retrain_Extend.py.

 Training and validation progress can be visualised by using tensorboard by executing the following command
 ```